 There’s more: “Additionally, your duck constitutes a membership and will afford you exclusive benefits like future drops, access to vip areas, promotions,” writes Stronk, one pseudonymous creator of the project, on Discord.

-SupDucks also has its own ERC-20 token called Voltage ($VOLT). $VOLT is a fungible token, meaning that unlike NFTs, each is interchangeable with the last.
+SupDucks also has its own ERC-20 token called Voltage ($VOLT). $VOLT is a fungible token, meaning that unlike NFTs, each is interchangeable with any other, like Bitcoin or Ethereum.
 SupDucks owners generate $VOLT each day, just by holding them in the wallet.
-The project advertises it as a utility token rather than a financial investment: it is “quite literally the power source needed to execute upcoming mechanics in the SupDucks universe.
+The project advertises it as a utility token rather than a financial investment: It is “quite literally the power source needed to execute upcoming mechanics in the SupDucks universe.
 These will include things like buying accessories, character unlocks, and so much more,” Stronk claimed in a blog post in September.”
-That said, $VOLT is a financial asset, with each $VOLT toen worth $0.4 as of this writing.
+That said, $VOLT is a financial asset, with each $VOLT token worth $0.4 as of this writing.
 Under $30,000 of the token trades each day, according to data from CoinMarketCap.

 The team also wants an animated series: “We got friends in high places, some are super high, and they think SupDucks would make an awesome animated series.
 We’re gonna have some chats about shooting a pilot and pitching to a network.”
 The team says the NFTs could also be used to create a tool that lets SupDuck holders generate a toy duck by combining their existing ducks.
 “This will grant duck holders free exclusive NFTs, that you control the look and feel of.”